DriftAsimov/animec/README.md

 print(anime.url)
 print(anime.name)
-print(anime.description)    #check the documendation for a list of all supported attributes print(recommendations)  #returns a list of anime recommendations
+print(anime.description)    #check the documentation for a list of all supported attributes print(recommendations)  #returns a list of anime recommendations
 ```